55 PROVEN TIPS FOR IMPROVING YOUR PODIATRY MARKETING STRATEGY

 For additional insight into why this works, check out Robert Cialdini’s Principle of Reciprocity.

 Given that successful medical marketing plans consist of many moving parts and are intricately planned, you need tools for tracking everything.
-In this case, one of your best tools is going to be a content calendar.
+In this case, one of your best tools will be a content calendar.

 A content calendar is simply a written schedule of what types of content (blogs, webpage, videos, social media promotions, etc.) you plan to produce, and when they’ll be posted.
 Depending on the complexity of your digital marketing strategy, this could be in a simple document or a spreadsheet—it just must be clear and organized.